canonical/mir/doc/sphinx/how-to/how-to-update-symbols-map.md

     to create a single new stanza at a brand new version in the `symbols.map` file.
 This new stanza will contain all of the symbols in that library.

-Sometimes we break a symbols but don't even realize it until someone points it out in a pull request.
-Nowadays, the symbols check is automated by CI.
-You can find results of this check [here](https://github.com/canonical/mir/actions/workflows/symbols-check.yml).
+If you forget to update the `symbols.map` file, Github CI will complain and prevent the merge until the issue is addressed.
+You can find results of this action [here](https://github.com/canonical/mir/actions/workflows/symbols-check.yml).
-This check is run on each pull request.
-It will inform you whether or not a `symbols.map` file needs to be updated due to your change.
+Each time a pull request is open or updated on Github, this action will be run.
+If you check the log of this action, you will see which symbols have been changed so that you can address the issue.

-**Warning**: This check is not sophisticated to know if you change the definition of a symbol (e.g. you changed the parameters of a method).
-This check will still have to be done with your ever-wary eyes!
+**Warning**: Please be aware that this action is not sophisticated enough to know if you changed the definition of a symbol.
+If you add or remove a symbol, the action will inform you.
+However, if you modify a symbol (e.g. by changing the parameters that a method takes), you will *not* be informed that the symbol has changes.
+Such changes will need to be moved to a new stanza manually.

 ## Setup
 Before we can update the symbols of Mir's libraries, we'll want to set